top of page

 Stay in the present moment, in the flow of one step after the other.

-Practice mindful eating, mindful walking, mindful physical activity.
+Practice mindful eating, mindful walking, and mindful physical activity.

 Thoughtless awareness

-Be open to many levels of perception beyond thinking: the senses, the body, the emotions, intuition, dreams.
-We have many types of intelligence beyond the logical/analytical: the somatic intelligence, the emotional intelligence and ultimately our spiritual deep knowing.
+Be open to many levels of perception beyond thinking: the senses, the body, the emotions, intuition, and dreams.
+We have many types of intelligence beyond the logical-analytical: the somatic intelligence, the emotional intelligence and ultimately our spiritual deep knowing.

-Cultivate an open mind, be curious, for example notice synchronicity.
+Cultivate an open mind and be curious; for instance, notice synchronicities.

 Observe without controlling the experience

-Do not put filters before the experience, such as: expectations, judgments, stories or narratives derived from the past.
+Do not put filters before the experience, such as expectations, judgements, stories or narratives derived from the past.

 Be Detached